Combining multiple observational data sources to estimate causal effects: Methodology and important estimators

 To close this subsection, we comment on the existing literature and the advantages of our strategy.
 The proposed estimator $\hat{\tau}$ in (\ref{eq:proposed estimator}) utilizes both the main and validation data and improves the efficiency of the estimator based solely on the validation data.
 In economics, \citet{imbens1994combining} propose to use the generalized method of moments \citep{hansen1982large} for utilizing the main data which provide moments of the marginal distribution of some economic variables.
 In survey sampling, calibration is a standard technique to integrate auxiliary information in estimation or handle nonresponse; see, e.g., \citet{chen2000unified}, \citet{wu2001model}, \citet{kott2006using}, \citet{chang2008using} and \citet{kim2016calibrated}.
 An important issue is how to specify optimal calibration equations; see, for example, \citet{deville1992calibration,robins1994estimation,wu2001model}, and \citet{lumley2011connections}.
 Other researchers developed constrained empirical likelihood methods to calibrate auxiliary information from the main data; see, e.g., \citet{chen1999pseudo,qin2000miscellanea,chen2002using} and \citet{chen2003information}.

 Compared to these methods, the proposed framework is attractive because it is simple to implement which requires only standard software routines for existing methods, and it can deal with estimators that cannot be derived from moment conditions, e.g., matching estimators.
-Moreover, our framework does not require a correct model specification of the relationship between unmeasured covariates $U$ and measured variables $(A,X,Y)$.
+Moreover, as some semiparametric methods, our framework does not require a correct model specification of the relationship between unmeasured covariates $U$ and measured variables $(A,X,Y)$.